LOADING ...

 Around the rim on

-Where I ride to December to curl up inside
+Where I ride to each December to up inside

 And feel the fire's